Baptism is the first of three sacraments of initiation.

 White is a symbol of transition and change; purity and cleansing.
 Its use in the baptism is a visible sign of putting on Christ, of taking on a new way of life.

-Oil is a symbol used in many sacraments representating power and strength which comes from the Lord.
+Oil is a symbol used in many sacraments representing power and strength which comes from the Lord.
 It also has healing properties.
-Chrism means to "annoint".
-This baptiam oil, chrism, is olive oil with a special perfume which is blessed by the bishop in a ceremony once a year.
-In the baptismal ceremony it is used to annoint the forehead of the newly baptised.
-This oil is used to annoint a baptized Christian in the sacraments of Confirmation and Ordination.
-The annointing of the heads of the newly baptized with chrism is accompanied with a declaration which shows that Baptism is the foundation of Christian life: God has freed you from sin and willed that you be born again of water and the Holy Spirit, uniting you with his people, he himself consecrates you with the chrism of salvation so that as part of Christ, priest, king, and prophet you may be members of his body for life everlasting.
-With Baptism the whole of our existence is called to become living witness.
+Chrism means to "anoint".
+This baptism oil, chrism, is olive oil with a special perfume which is blessed by the bishop in a ceremony once a year.
+In the baptismal ceremony, it is used to anoint the forehead of the newly baptized.
+This oil is used to anoint a baptized Christian in the sacraments of Confirmation and Ordination.
+The anointing of the heads of the newly baptized with chrism is accompanied by a declaration which shows that Baptism is the foundation of Christian life: God has freed you from sin and willed that you be born again of water and the Holy Spirit, uniting you with his people, he himself consecrates you with the chrism of salvation so that as part of Christ, priest, king, and prophet you may be members of his body for life everlasting.
+With Baptism the whole of our existence is called to become a living witness.

 The right to receive each sacrament is balanced by the responsibility of being properly prepared to receive it.

 Baptisms are celebrated on Sunday directly following the 10:00 a.m. mass.